Formation Control for UAVs Using a Flux Guided Approach: Flux Optimisation for Formation Trajectory Planning

-Now, we define a Tikhonov regularized least-squares problem which minimises the error in the total differential and a target change in flux, $\phi_r$ with a regularisation term, $\alpha$ is a soft constraint which increases the influence of the flux term:
+Now, we define a Tikhonov regularized least-squares problem that minimises the error in the total differential and a target change in flux, $\phi_r$ with a regularisation term, $\alpha$ is a soft constraint that increases the influence of the flux term: